 ZIIP

-I have enjoyed all the benefits of the gels from ZIIP (here’s why you need a gel).
+I have enjoyed all the benefits of the gels from ZIIP (here’s why you need a gel and why you shouldn’t just use aloe vera).
 The Golden gel and Silver Gel (hyaluronic acid) were my favorite due to their calming, brightening, and wrinkle-reducing properties.
+I wasn’t a big fan of the electric complex gel since it was pretty basic with no active ingredients.
 I attribute this to the nanocurrent I do religiously with the ZIIP, which calms my skin after each microcurrent facial.

 Melanie Simon has what she calls “problematic skin” which she talks about as she guides you through her favorite ‘problem skin’ facial.
 It works!
 Her formulations for conductive gel are as calming as you can get while still getting facial benefits from them.
 She truly had problem skin in mind when she developed her formulas.